nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 about the command format.)

 :grey_question: _Explanation_: This is an explanation on how the command can be used, and any noteworthy examples or caveats.

+:bulb: Tip: This is additional info to help you get the most out of Dash.

 </div>